You’ve definitely heard of these ten famous myths and legends from Irish folklore! Which is your favourite of these famous Irish legends?

 8. The message of the butterflies – full of good luck

-According to Irish folklore, butterflies are said to move between worlds and bring messages and warnings.
+According to Irish mythology and folklore, butterflies are said to move between worlds and bring messages and warnings.
 They are said to be souls, waiting to be reborn on earth.

 Butterflies with dark wings were said to warn of bad news such as an attack or failed crop, while white and yellow butterflies were told to bring good news such as a birth or success.